Finance Ministers must always be held responsible for economic challenges - IEA

 “If we were to say he didn’t do well in the first term, then I shouldn’t have repeated him for my second term?
 So, for me, their performance in my first term was excellent.
 Let me use that word.
 Excellent,” President Akufo-Addo said in an interview with the radio station.

-But Dr John Kwakye reacting to the comments argued that Finance Ministers must always be held responsible for the economic situation of every country and must therefore take the blame.
+But Dr John Kwakye reacting to the comments argued that Finance Ministers must always be held responsible for the economic situation of every country and must therefore take the blame for such.

 “Finance Ministers must always be held responsible for a country’s economic problems no matter the source.
 Kwesi Kwarteng is a clear example,” The IEA director of research said in a tweet.